remodlai/litellm-nova/docs/my-website/docs/proxy/caching.md

   }'
 ```

-**Expect to see `x-litellm-semantic-similarity` in the response headers when semantic caching is one**
+**Expect to see `x-remodl-semantic-similarity` in the response headers when semantic caching is one**

 </TabItem>